Immaculate Heart High School (Arizona): History

 In 1930, the sisters established Immaculate Heart Academy at 35 E. 15th St. near downtown Tucson.
 It was a private boarding school for girls, built of stone harvested from "A" Mountain — a peak that sits on the outskirts of the city.
 Seventeen SIHMs originally staffed the school which taught grades K - 12.
 In 1962, the high school portion — to this day, the oldest continuously running Catholic high school in Tucson — moved to its present site in what is today Oro Valley in northwest Tucson.
 The former downtown academy on 15th Street was sold in the early 2000s and the site has been converted to loft apartments.

 From 1963 until 1970, the secondary school was known as Immaculate Heart High School, but the name was changed to Suffolk Hills Catholic High School in 1971, and operated under that name until 1990.
 In 1990, the name was changed back to its original name of Immaculate Heart High School.
 In 1973, the school went co-ed.
 In 1987, the grade school moved to the northwest side of town, soon to be followed by the building of the middle school in 1994.
 All three campuses, within walking distance of each other, are now known collectively as Immaculate Heart Schools.

 In 1988, the high school earned accreditation from North Central Association of Colleges and Schools as well as the Western Catholic Educational Association.
 In 1990, the name was changed back to its original name of Immaculate Heart High School, a coeducational school.
 It is accredited as a college preparatory high school and is a member of the National Catholic Educational Association, Washington, D.C.
 The school mascot is a Knight.

 In late 2005, Immaculate Heart made known that it was in the process of developing a strategic plan to try to revive the high school campus.
 The sisters were successful in raising money for the school through various fundraising and capital improvement campaigns.
 A new school gymnasium was dedicated in November 2006.

 In 2007, the high school initiated a strategic plan to increase enrolment to 250 in three to five years (enrolment in August 2007 was 64).
 The high school initiated a 3-5 year capital campaign, which included an increase in staffing to help increase enrolment, along with investing in cutting edge curriculum including Astrobiology and Virtual High School Netcourse, which open over 200 elective courses to IHHS students.

 Campus

 The neighborhood surrounding the school's campuses is known as Suffolk Hills, named for the countess of Suffolk, who was a frequent visitor to Tucson from England many decades ago.
-It is her estate the Sisters of the Immaculate Heart purchased for use as an elementary school when the grade school moved out of Tucson.
+It is her estate the Sisters of the Immaculate Heart purchased.
+The property currently is used as an elementary school.
 The caretaker's building became the school office.
 Stables were converted to classrooms.
 The former multi-car garage now houses sixth-grade classes.
-The house itself is still home to eight sisters.
+The house itself is still home to four sisters.